bonitasoft/bonita-doc/md/event-handlers.md

 **Note:** For Enterprise, Performance, Efficiency, and Teamwork editions only.
 :::

 Event handlers can help in adding new features to the Platform.
-You can use it to call your own services when specific events happens like a case starts, or a user submit a task.
+You can use them to call your own services when specific events happen like when a case starts, or when a user submits a task.

 An event is a change to any object in the database (user, activity, processDefinition,... ).
 You can create an event handler to track any change to any object in the database and take the appropriate action.
 For example: